FunkyGeorge/RD-Website/README.md

 //make the header smaller so it’s on one line

-make text on index page and portfolio page solid instead of transparent
+// make text on index page and portfolio page solid instead of transparent

-make containers for the portfolio projects all the same size
+//make containers for the portfolio projects all the same size

-Move title of portfolio project to below
+//Move title of portfolio project to below